OLLAS and Students showcased works of Omaha Latino Artists

 For more information, visit the Cumbre 2013 website.

-Pedro Noguera, Award-winning educator, author and activist to deliver luncheon keynote Nov.
+Pedro Noguera, Award-winning educator, author and activist delivered luncheon keynote Nov.
 9

 of the Great Plains